Can I Afford to Go Abroad?

 You can afford to go abroad if you start early, research your options, compare costs, and seek out funding.

-UC International offers a searchable database of study abroad programs around the world.
+Search UC's database of study abroad programs around the world.
 Use this tool to search by country or region, type of program, program duration, and more.

 You can also read more about the co-op and internship programs and faculty-led tours that are managed by UC's Division of Experience-Based Learning and Career Education.